Check dimensions carefully while building. I-beam rafter size used in model is 11 7/8" x 1 3/4". Actual dimensions may be different.

 Attach 2x4 frame top to underside of I-beam before lifting.
 Center the I-beam on the 2x4 so the I-beam web is 1-1/2" away from the outside of the frame and a hemFir 2x4 can be used as a nailing spacer for sheathing.
 Pre-drill beveled end of stud with 5/32 bit and counter-bore bottom end so 6" screw will extend about 1/4" through frame and into I-beam.
 Insert a 5/32" steel rod from the top as a drill-stop for the counter-bore.
 Lift I-beam, then locate top of each stud under I-beam and use alignment hole in stud to pre-drill 5/32" pilot hole into frame top.
 Insert 6" screw into counter-bored hole from underside.
 Clamp a temporary plywood gusset plate or board to each side of stud to make a fork to hold top of stud on location while the screw is being drilled.
 Use angle brackets with screws provided by manufacturer to hold bottom of new studs to existing plate.

-Front Wall Sections: Install a 3/4" thick, 12" wide piece of plywood sub-flooring under front gable sections above front door.
-Hold wall sections in place with screws so they can be adjusted to final fit if necessary.
-Center I-beam on top of wall frame with 2x4 hemFir web spacers to provide nailing surface for sheathing and trim.
+Large Front Wall: Install a 3/4" thick, 12" wide piece of plywood sub-flooring on top of the floor joists above front door.
+Attach frame tops to underside of I-beam rafters before lifting rafters.
+Center I-beam on top of wall frame.
+Use 2x4 hemFir web spacers to provide nailing surface for sheathing and trim.
 Study roof notch above front door before building.
 Note flashing under overhang into notch and need for nailing block to hold short piece of trim.

 Small Front Wall Section: Pre-drill beveled end of each stud with 5/32" bit to accept 4-1/2" flat head screw from top.
 No counter-bore.
 Do not pre-drill top of frame.
 Locate studs one at a time on existing house plate to account for fit-up variation.
 Use pre-drilled hole in stud to align 5/32 pilot hole through top of frame.
 Drill up from the bottom.
 Insert 4-1/2" flat head screw from top.
 Use a temporary plywood gusset plate and screws on the inside as needed for fit-up.
 Use angle brackets with screws provided by manufacturer to hold bottom of new studs to existing plate.